code-citrus/code-citrus.github.io/index.markdown

 ## [The Wright Company](http://gauthamg.com/wrightco)
 This was a project for a CourseEra course on Bootstrap.
-The idea was to create a website the Wright Brothers might have had if internet was a thing in the early 1900s.
+I wanted to create a webpage that could be used by the Wright Brothers during the early 1900s had the internet actually existed.

 ### Notes
 - *CI/CD*: When code is pushed, a CircleCI job is created to